Wildlife - Deer Information

 Figure 1.
 Relationship between deer population density and the amount of bait or supplemental feed that is provided.
 Note that as more food is available deer numbers increase.

-Research has demonstrated that baiting can change natural movements, distribution, and behavior of wildlife, including deer.
-3 It has been documented that changes in deer movements and behavior related to baiting lead to increased levels of nocturnal activity by deer and that younger animals are most susceptible to being seen/harvested during legal hunting hours (Figure 2).
-4
+Research has demonstrated that baiting can change natural movements, distribution, and behavior of wildlife, including deer.4 It has been documented that changes in deer movements and behavior related to baiting lead to increased levels of nocturnal activity by deer and that younger animals are most susceptible to being seen/harvested during legal hunting hours.5

 Figures 3 and 4.
 Physical condition of deer will increases as the availability of bait increases towards supplemental feeding and as deer condition increases deer movements decrease which decreases the success of hunters.

-Changes in deer movements and distribution can increase the probability of spreading diseases and parasites because animals are concentrated at bait sites where they repeatedly come in contact with one another.6 In 1994 bovine tuberculosis (TB) was detected in deer in an area of Michigan.
+Changes in deer movements and distribution can increase the probability of spreading diseases and parasites because animals are concentrated at bait sites where they repeatedly come in contact with one another.8 In 1994 bovine tuberculosis (TB) was detected in deer in an area of Michigan.
 It was determined that high concentrations of deer around bait sites were a primary factor in maintaining and increasing the prevalence of the disease.
-Similarly, chronic wasting disease (CWD) has recently emerged as the most significant disease threat that North America’s deer and elk populations have ever faced.
-The disease is similar to mad cow disease that has been so devastating to Europe’s livestock industry.
-CWD has been diagnosed in 13 states, however, it has not been detected in any Southeastern states in the vicinity of South Carolina.
+Similarly, chronic wasting disease (CWD) has emerged as the most significant disease threat that North America's deer and elk populations have ever faced.
+The disease is similar to mad cow disease that was so devastating to Europe's livestock industry.
+CWD has been diagnosed in 22 states and two Canadian provinces, however, it has not been detected in any Southeastern states in the vicinity of South Carolina.

 Each of these diseases pose a significant risk to South Carolina because of the potential negative impacts it could have upon the deer resource, the deer hunting tradition, and the State’s economy (200 million dollars in annual retail sales related to deer hunting).
 Due to changes in deer movements, their congregations and behavior, baiting presents a major hurdle in managing these diseases.
 As was the case in Michigan with TB, states that have detected CWD and allow baiting have been forced to take immediate steps to address the issue.